terrorizer1980/wg-manager/README.md

 This will produce a `wg-manager` binary and put them in your `GOBIN`.

 ## Testing

+There are three ways to run tests:

-To run the tests, run `make test`.
+1. To run tests which do not depend on wireguard or iptables, run `make test`.

-To run the integration tests as well, look at the `.travis`-file in the repository to see the prerequisite steps to be able to run them.
-After which you can run `go test ./...`.
-Note that this requires WireGuard to be running on the machine, and root privileges.
+1. To run integrations tests which requires wireguard and iptables, run `make integration-test`.
+1. To run continuous testing in docker, run `make docker-test`.
+   This requires wireguard to be setup on the host machine

 ### Testing iptables using network namespaces
 To test iptables without messing with your system configuration, you can use network namespaces.